owulveryck/blog/content/post/journey-onnx-day1.md

 # From the Go structure to a Graph

-Now that we are able to read and decode a binary file, let's dig into the functional explanation.
+Now that we are able to read and decode a binary file let's dig into the functional explanation.

 # Graphs